Eggs, Cholesterol, and the 2015-2020 Dietary Guidelines

 - Another study by scientists at the Stroke Prevention & Atherosclerosis Research Centre in Ontario, Canada, examined the diets of more than 1,200 people, average age 61, who already had coronary artery disease.
 Using carotid ultrasound imaging, the researchers found that those people who ate the most whole eggs had the most plaque-ridden arteries.4

 - In research from Dr. William Connor and colleagues at Oregon Health Sciences University, an “affluent diet” that included egg yolk at every meal was fed to a group of Tarahumara Indians of rural Mexico, who traditionally eat a whole foods diet naturally high in fiber and low in dietary cholesterol – less than 100 mg of dietary cholesterol daily.
 The affluent diet they were directed to eat contained 1,020 mg of dietary cholesterol daily.
 In five weeks, their LDL levels shot up 39%.5

 Eggs, Cholesterol, and Study Designs

-Though solid, well-controlled studies have proven the blood cholesterol-raising results of consuming dietary cholesterol, “scientists affiliated with the egg industry, as well as a few others, have unfortunately become adept at designing studies that minimize the impact of dietary cholesterol on total and LDL cholesterol levels,” states Dr. Jay Kenney, Nutrition Research Specialist at the Pritikin Longevity Center.
+Though solid, well-controlled studies have proven the blood cholesterol-raising results of consuming dietary cholesterol, “scientists affiliated with the egg industry, as well as a few others, have unfortunately become adept at designing studies that minimize the impact of dietary cholesterol on total and LDL cholesterol levels,” states Kimberly Gomer, MS, RD, Director of Nutrition at the Pritikin Longevity Center.

 Sometimes, for example, these scientists select subjects known to be less responsive to dietary cholesterol changes, such as obese, insulin-resistant subjects.
 Or they put people on calorie-restricted diets, diets that are known during the weight-loss phase to blunt the cholesterol-raising impact of both dietary saturated fat and cholesterol.